-If you prefer, serve the onion and pepper slices fresh, or brown the onion and pepper slices in the oil.
-Set the pan over medium-high heat and let it go until the vegetables are soft and browned.
+While the marinade does its thing, set a pan over medium-high heat, Add the veggies, sprinkle with salt.
+Let it cook with infrequent stirring until the vegetables are soft and browned.
 Reserve in a bowl.
 You can always microwave them a few seconds to heat them up while the meat is being sliced.

 Let the meat rest a few minutes after grilling.
 Then slice it into strips cutting across the grain of the meat diagonally.
 Never slice flank slice along with the grain.
 Tender meat comes with short fibers.
 Try a test slice and give it a look.
 If the fibers run vertically up and down the short side of the slice, you are good.
 If the fibers run the long length of the slice, it will be pretty tough, so try another test slice.